 If he had used any timber that was different from timber from the king’s forest, he would have failed.
 Understanding the situation in the region, and asking for the king’s timber was the reason he executed within 52 days.
 You must have the capabilities to decipher the most important component to have a successful project.
 And you must make sure you have that component.

 Nehemiah teaches us something on project management.
 One has to plan ahead especially in places like Nigeria.
 It is very common for companies to win contracts and then abandon them within weeks due to problems from Boko Haram and Niger Delta militants.
 Nehemiah thought through all phases: resources, security, etc. Within the 52 days it took him to rebuild a Temple that took many years to build, he fought minor battles.
 Getting the support of key business leaders on critical projects are important and planning ahead remains vital.
-And in all, knowing the critical success factors like a timber from a king’s forest could be catalytic in delivering projects on time.----Hire me to speak in your event, program or company
+And in all, knowing the critical success factors like a timber from a king’s forest could be catalytic in delivering projects on time.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).